Communication-Efficient Policy Gradient Methods for Distributed Reinforcement Learning: Main Results

-Assumption 1 requires boundedness of the instantaneous loss and thus the discounted cumulative loss, which is natural and commonly assumed in analyzing RL algorithms, e.g., \citep{papini18icml,zhang18icml,baxter2001jair}.
-Assumption 2 requires the score function and its partial derivatives to be bounded, which can be also satisfied by a wide range of stochastic policies, e.g., parameterized Gaussian policies \citep{papini18icml}.
+Assumption 1 requires boundedness of the instantaneous loss and thus the discounted cumulative loss, which is natural and commonly assumed in analyzing RL algorithms, e.g., \cite{papini18icml,zhang18icml,baxter2001jair}.
+Assumption 2 requires the score function and its partial derivatives to be bounded, which can be also satisfied by a wide range of stochastic policies \cite{papini18icml,zhang20pg}.
 As we will see next, Assumptions 1 and 2 are sufficient to guarantee the smoothness of the objective function in \eqref{opt1}.